viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### View the Map

-After saving your config and connecting to your robot, navigate to the **control** tab on your robot's page and click on the drop-down menu matching the `name` of the service you created.
+After saving your config and connecting to your robot, navigate to the **Control** tab on your robot's page and click on the drop-down menu matching the `name` of the service you created.

 Change the **Refresh frequency** to your desired frequency.
 If in live data collection mode, move your RPlidar around slowly.